MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-live-share-tutorial.md

 Applications create Fluid containers using a schema that defines a set of _initial objects_ that will be available to the container.
 The sample uses a SharedMap to store the most recent die value that was rolled.
 For more information, see [Data modeling](https://fluidframework.com/docs/build/data-modeling/).

 Teams meeting apps require multiple views, such as content, configuration, and stage.
-We'll create a `start()` function to help identify the view.
+You can create a `start()` function to help identify the view.
 This helps to render and perform any initialization that's required.
 The app supports running both locally in a web browser and from within a Teams Meeting.
 The `start()` function looks for an `inTeams=true` query parameter to determine if it's running in Teams.

 > [!NOTE]
 > When running in Teams, your application needs to call `app.initialize()` prior to calling any other teams-js methods.